 It’s been more than a year since the latest version of the 12-inch MacBook made it to market.
 We’re ready for the sequel.

-On paper, the 2017 MacBook was everything we were begging for from Apple since the rebirth of the MacBook in 2015.
-The keyboard, with Apple’s proprietary butterfly switches is more tactile, while the internals also saw huge advances – thanks to 7th-generation Intel Core m3, i5 and i7 Intel Kaby Lake CPUs.
+On paper, the MacBook 2017 was the pinnacle of what we’d been asking for from Apple since its rebirth in 2015.
+Apple’s signature Butterfly keyboard is more tactile, while the internals also advanced dramatically, thanks to the inclusion of 7th-generation Intel Kaby Lake CPUs.

-However, we now have 8th-generation Coffee Lake and Kaby Lake-R processors for notebooks, so we’re hoping to see a huge leap in performance with the MacBook 2018.
-Keep in mind, though, that Apple is planning on replacing all Intel processors with its own Cupertino-crafted silicon by 2020.
+However, now that both 8th-generation Coffee Lake and Whiskey Lake processors have hit the market, we hope to see a huge jump in performance with the new MacBook – just like what we saw with the new MacBook Pro.
+However, keep in mind that Apple may be planning to replace all Intel processors with its own by 2020.

 Cut to the chase